Seagate/softsensing_data/README.md

 # Seagate Soft Sensing Data sets

-These data sets are queried from Seagate manufacturing factory database.
+These data sets are queried from Seagate wafer manufacturing data lake.
 The factories manufactures AlTiC substrates and cut into sliders for assembly of hard drives.
 A high-level manufacturing process is shown below.

 <div align="center">
 <img src="Images/wafer_manufacture.png" alt="drawing" width="300"/>